Hair Skin and Nails Vitamins

 Biotin originates in B-vitamins, commonly found in B7 or vitamin H, a water-soluble vitamin.
 It has already become a superstar in the beauty world for offering benefits to hair, skin, and nail growth.

-Significantly, it plays an active role in the metabolism of carbohydrates, fats, and especially protein-forming keratin that is vital for healthy hair and nail growth.
+Significantly, it plays an active role in the metabolism of carbohydrates, fats, and especially protein-forming keratin which is vital for healthy hair and nail growth.
 Furthermore, it enhances the appearance of your skin as it produces fatty acids that nourish skin and help oil glands function correctly.
 Biotin enriched food sources include bananas, egg yolks, organ meats, legumes, nuts, and more.

 • Omega 3 Fatty Acids: